Israel begins ground offensive against Hezbollah in southern Lebanon

 There was no word on how long the operation would last, but the army said soldiers had been training and preparing for the mission in recent months.
 Israel has said it will continue to strike the group until it is safe for displaced Israelis from border communities to return to their homes.

-Ahead of the Israeli announcement, U.S. officials said Israel had launched small ground raids inside Lebanon, and Israel declared three small border communities to be a “closed military zone,” restricting access only to army personnel.
+Ahead of the Israeli announcement, United States officials said Israel launched small ground raids inside Lebanon, and Israel declared three small border communities to be a “closed military zone,” restricting access only to army personnel.

 There were no reports of direct clashes between Israeli troops and Hezbollah militants.
 But throughout the evening, Israeli artillery units pounded targets in southern Lebanon and the sounds of airstrikes were heard throughout Beirut.